Pyrosomes: Strange and Bioluminescent Creatures in the Ocean

 What Are Tunicates?

 The tunicates that make up a pyrosome colony belong to the phylum Chordata, just as vertebrates do.
 Vertebrates belong to the subphylum Vertebrata, however, while tunicates belong to the subphylum Tunicata (or Urochordata).

-Tunicates are often known as sea squirts.
+Tunicates are frequently known as sea squirts.
 When a tunicate is touched, it often contracts, squirting out seawater in the process.
 The sac-like body of the animal is covered by a firm but flexible layer known as a tunic.
 The tunic is unusual because it contains cellulose, which is a molecule in plant cell walls.
 Tunicates are sessile, or attached to a surface and unable to move from place to place.

 Internal Anatomy and Physiology